vedph/cadmus-vela/README.md

 - K `materiale` 🎯 `GrfSupportPart.material` (📚 `grf-support-materials`) ⚙️ `ColMatType`
 - L `eta` (string) one of `romana`, `medievale`, `moderna`, `contemporanea` 🎯 `GrfLocalizationPart.period` (📚 `grf-periods`) ⚙️ `ColPeriod`
 - M `datati` (boolean): apparently this just tells whether a date is specified in the next columns.
+- N-P (14-16) = `terminus post`, `terminus ante`, `cronologia`. 🎯 `HistoricalDatePart` ⚙️ `ColDatation`.
+A single cell contains any of these formats:
+  - `R SECOLO` where `R` is an uppercase Roman number.
+  - `YYYY` year.

-- N-P (14-16) = `terminus post`, `terminus ante`, `cronologia`.
-A single cell contains a single numeric value expressed with Roman numbers for centuries, or with Arabic numbers for years (Gregorian calendar).
-Possible combinations: N, O, P, N+O, N+P=N, O+P=N. This is because N/O are termini and can occur together for an interval, but for some reason in this case P copies the value from N/O and must be ignored 🎯 `HistoricalDatePart` ⚙️ `ColDatation`
+>Possible combinations: N, O, P, N+O, N+P=N, O+P=N. This is because N/O are termini and can occur together for an interval, but for some reason in this case P copies the value from N/O and must be ignored

 - Q `figurativi` (boolean) 🎯 `CategoriesPart:features` (📚 `categories_features`) ⚙️ `ColFeatures`
 - R `testo` (boolean) 🎯 `CategoriesPart:features` (📚 `categories_features`) ⚙️ `ColFeatures`
 - S `numeri` (boolean) 🎯 `CategoriesPart:features` (📚 `categories_features`) ⚙️ `ColFeatures`